The Mistakes First-Time Fireworks Buyers Should Avoid

 2. Who is actually watching?

 A group of adults might love loud, high-impact barrages.
-A crowd with babies, older relatives, or pets may prefer quieter effects, lower breaks, and more colourful, gentle pieces.
+A crowd with babies, older relatives, or pets may prefer quieter effects, lower breaks, and more colorful, gentle pieces.
 Matching the show to your audience is the difference between delight and distress.

 Fireworks aren’t one-size-fits-all.
 Let your space and your spectators dictate your choices, not the other way round.